hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Constant integer literals are `i64` and constant floating-point literals are `f32`.

-#### Channels
+#### Streams

-A channel corresponds to a virtual communication channel between PEs or the host device and the PEs.
+A stream corresponds to an abstract way to communicate between PEs or the host device and the PEs.

-For any scalar type `T`,  `channel<T>` indicates the corresponding element type sent over the channel.
+For any scalar type `T`,  `stream<T>` indicates the corresponding element type sent over the stream.

-Channels do not send a predetermined number of elements, but the sender and receiver must agree on the number of elements sent and received.
+Streams do not send a predetermined number of elements, but the sender and receiver must agree on the number of elements sent and received.
 This can be done explicitly (when the size is known from the parameters) or implicitly (by sending a completion signal with/after the last element).

 #### Arrays

-Any scalar or channel type `T` and one or more parameter expressions `S_1`, `S_2`, ... `S_d` may be used to create an array type `T[S_1, S_2, ...
+Any scalar or stream type `T` and one or more parameter expressions `S_1`, `S_2`, ... `S_d` may be used to create an array type `T[S_1, S_2, ...
 S_d]`.
 It represents a d-dimensional array of type `T`, where the i-th dimension contains `S_i` elements.

 For example, `f32[10]`, `i32[I+2, J+2]` indicate array types.